The Coffee Siphon – The Simple Tutorial

-A few months ago I received a wonderful gift.
-A coffee siphon.
-The coffee siphon may appear intimidating at first glance, however, it is really easy to brew excellent coffee with it.
-There are more comprehensive guides out there.
-This is a simple one just to get you started with the basics.
+A few months ago, I received a wonderful gift: a coffee siphon.
+Although the siphon may appear intimidating at first glance, it is really easy to brew excellent coffee with it.
+There are more comprehensive guides out there, but this is a simple one to get you started with the basics.

 #1 Measure and Grind

-The most common dosage recommendation for vacuum pot coffee is to use 8 grams of coffee for every four ounces of water.
-The grind will be a little bit finer than what you would use for drip coffee.
+The most common dosage recommendation for vacuum pot coffee is 8 grams of coffee for every four ounces of water.
+The grind will be slightly finer than that for drip coffee.
 See the Coffee Grind Chart for a visual approximation.

 #2 Pre-Heat the Water